gregspurrier/portage/README.md

 # Portage

-You chart your course down a river of functions.
-Portage gets you through the asynchronous rapids.
+Reading and writing code that uses asynchronous functions can feel a bit like canoeing down a river full of waterfalls.
+Just when you're getting the hang of things, an asynchronous call forces you to stop, get out of the flow, and figure out where it picks up again.

+Portage helps with this.
+It automatically carries your code across portageable asynchronous functions, letting you mix normal and asynchronous functions without breaking up the flow of your code.

 ## Example
 ```clojure